kjk2010/AmpliPi-POE-Touchscreen/README.md

 #### To do items for first release
 - [ ] Add controller update support from local AmpliPi source (will require a minor AmpliPi web server modification)
+- [ ] Fix touch locations for buttons on settings page on larger screens

 #### Finished items
 - [x] Add rotation setting to settings screen